fzinfz/book/docker.md

---mac-address=""   : Sets the container's Ethernet device's MAC address --ip=""            : Sets the container's Ethernet device's IPv4 address --link-local-ip=[] : Sets one or more container's Ethernet device's link local IPv4/IPv6 addresses
+--mac-address=""   : Sets the container's Ethernet device's MAC address --ip=""            : Sets the container's Ethernet device's IPv4 address --link-local-ip=[] : Sets one or more container's Ethernet device's link local IPv4/IPv6 addresses --read-only        ：prohibiting writes to locations other than the specified volumes

 Volume labels
 `:z` => shared